How to Plan the Best Sprint for Your Scrum Team

 By dividing the entire project into a series of smaller tasks, you can ensure that the entire focus of your team is on solving the problem at hand.
 A scrum project sprint is only over when the final specifications are according to the already decided ‘definition of done’.
 This means that team members do not have any backlog to worry about.

 A large project would not only take a lot of time and investment.
 Also, you’ll have to start over in the case of a big change or a mistake by a team member.
-This will cause delays and waste of money.
+This will cause project delays and a waste of money.

 If you use sprints, you can accommodate any change request in the future sprints and all your previous tasks remain unaffected by a mistake in the current sprint.
 This can save you time and also reduce the overall costs of the project.